 The long answer is, well, yeah, longer. :-) I actually haven’t cared much about food.
 I was just eating what was available.
 I call it a seafood diet: I eat what I see.
 Which is more fun when it’s not written. :-)

-A few years ago I bought a book It Starts With Food.
-Very good book.
-Thanks to that book I learned to notice what I eat, eat more vegetables and fruits and mostly I learned to eat broccoli, spinach, mushrooms, fish, spicy and many more foods I didn’t eat before.
+A few years ago, I bought a book It Starts With Food.
+Excellent book.
+Thanks to that book I learned to notice what I eat, eat more vegetables and fruits, and mostly I learned to eat broccoli, spinach, mushrooms, fish, spicy, and many more foods I didn’t eat before.

-It’s very hard to eat properly without cooking.
+It’s tough to eat properly without cooking.
 I don’t cook much, so I did the lazy version.
 I remember what I eat at restaurants and I’m trying to have more diverse meals with healthy vegetables.

 My notion of organic food was better food.
 More friendly to nature, a bit more healthy and much more expensive.
 Which meant I didn’t care and didn’t want to spend more money on organic food just because.

 Happy life disappeared for a while when we discussed an article from Forbes: Why I Don’t Buy Organic, And Why You Might Not Want To Either.
 It’s about three points: